 Of course, pickpocketing, robbery, and car theft are common in heavily populated areas and crowded tourist spots.
 The same goes for airports and bus stations.
 Common sense and the same precautions adopted in all major cities around the world should keep risks to a minimum.

 Some regions may see a spike in crime rates specifically during the tourist season.
 That’s the case for some seaside destinations, where break-ins have been reported in hotels and other beachfront accommodations.

 There are many measures that you can take in order to protect yourself during your Kenyan holiday.

 If you make sure to follow common sense and your government’s Kenya travel advisory and are cautious throughout your holiday, you’ll lower potential safety risks and feel safe.
 Parents can also feel comfortable visiting Kenya with children if they take measures to ensure their safety.

 On the road.
-Special care should be taken when stopping at traffic lights.
+If you are driving through Kenya, be especially careful when stopping at traffic lights.
 That’s where most car thefts — and even kidnappings — occur.
 Keep your doors locked and your windows up at all times — even when someone approaches your car and asks for your help.
 Avoid placing your bag on the passenger seat or clearly displayed elsewhere in the car.

 In the streets.
 Crowded places provide the ideal environment for pickpocketing and robberies.
 Try not to show valuables like jewelry, photocameras, smartphones, etc. and never bring large sums of money with you.